 Why we love it: We noted that the Bugaboot is one of the most comfortable boots we have tested, and it has an almost perfect fit right out of the box.
 “The first thing you'll notice when putting these boots on is their perfect fit,” one tester said.
 With fleece-lined insulation that molds to your foot over time, we look forward to putting them on.

 Should you buy it?
 One of our testers said, “At such a reasonable price, this boot is well worth the buy.”
 That said, these aren't the boots for more adventurous use.
-The construction isn't as durable as some other options, and they don't offer much support.
+The construction isn't as waterproof nor durable as some other options, and if they do get really wet, you may get water stains on the fabric.

 Who is it best for: If adventure awaits you in your winter wonderland, the Keen Revel IV Polar may be the boot you need.
 They're perfect for trudging through the underbrush in the cold and wet of winter.
-They are also compatible with microspikes, gaiters, and snowshoes.
+They are also compatible with microspikes, gaiters, and snowshoes, making it one of the most versatile boots we've tested for active winter adventurers.

 Why we love it: In testing, the Revel IV Polar offered some of the best-in-class traction and protection when the trail got icy and uneven.
-The versatility of this option is a favorite aspect of our testers, given that these are equally at home in the snow, rain, or mud as your outing's terrain or season changes.
+The versatility of this option is a favorite aspect of our testers, as it is equally at home in snow, rain, or mud, regardless of the terrain or season of your outing.
 Our testers state, “We couldn't help but gravitate towards this winter boot all over again.”

 Should you buy it?
 These boots may come at a slightly higher price than others in our lineup, but if your goal is winter hiking, the perks may well be worth it.
 On the other hand, they have a technical aesthetic that some may find less appealing, and the lower shaft height makes them a poor fit for deep snow.